tony1994513/raj_asimov/README.md

 # raj_asimov
 Contains answers to asimov questionnare

-The codes are present inside the src/ directory.
+The code is present inside the src/ directory.